Network security

 As the Zero Trust security model requires identifying all users, devices, applications, and network resources, NordLayer can provide secure access to SaaS applications anywhere while segmenting network resource access.
 Zero Trust security posture can be further strengthened by providing additional layers of security to protect user internet access.

 Together, NordLayer's combined features can enforce security through user endpoints and help protect against online risks.
-This can be achieved with minimal impact on employee productivity and contribute towards a full zero trust security model transition.
+This can be achieved with minimal impact on employee productivity and contribute towards a full Zero Trust security model transition.

 Contact NordLayer and facilitate your transition into the Zero Trust security model and implement core IAM functionalities.